rayalan/binary-adages/content/pages/profile-professional-strengths.md

 >
 > _Alan's coworkers about him_

 My co-workers consistently acknowledge that I bring movement and momentum to projects.
-When I played soccer as a child, my dad observed that a lot of children waited around for the ball to get near them -- but he taught me to go after the ball.
-And I learned that often, I could be the first one there and my team could then move the ball up the field.
-But even if I wasn't first, it turns out that forcing the other side to make a hurried choice is far better than letting them wait for the ideal moment to move.

-I carry this idea into work -- problems don't solve themselves, especially not thorny or tough ones.
-And my willingness to jump in, learn, understand, and then present a structured direction is often invaluable.

 One time, for example, my company was in negotiations with a critical vendor about some software changes they wanted made.
 The vendor had leverage (unfortunately), but negotiations seemed to be going well and we expected to have about a year to make the changes.
 Then something went badly wrong and we had six weeks to make all the changes or be dropped by the vendor (which wasn't an acceptable option for the company).
 And now suddenly a problem that had vaguely been on my radar for "sometime in the next year" became an "all hands on deck" crisis.